ebhrz/KLTDataset/README.md

 We also provide a start script and configuration files to enable researchers to get started with the dataset quickly and efficiently.

+## News

+### 2025.01.03
+Fix the bug "can't read data when running on Windows".
+Now the program will check the system and use the correct path seperator.

 ## Quick Start

 1. Clone the repository